nanoporetech/medaka/README.md

 **Installation from source**

-> This method is useful for macOS M1 devices as it will assist in building
+> This method is useful only when the above methods have failed,
-> dependencies which will fail with the other methods above.
+> as it will assist in building various dependencies.

 Medaka can be installed from its source quite easily on most systems.